infinyon/fluvio/DEVELOPER.md

 ### Kubernetes as a requirement

-Kubernetes is currently a requirement for running Fluvio.
-We use Kubernetes to manage Fluvio's metadata.
-Running in "local" mode still requires kubernetes.
-Fluvio's processes run locally instead of within Kubernetes pods.
+Kubernetes is currently a requirement for running Fluvio because metadata is stored in Kubernetes.
+Running in "local" mode still requires kubernetes but instead of deploying fluvio as pods will run them locally.

 * Default mode: [Kubernetes-based Fluvio cluster](#kubernetes-based-fluvio-cluster)